Classroom (and Church!) Listening Skills

 adapting note-taking strategies, and embracing challenging material.

-Are you an effective listener?
+Are you an fruitful listener?

 "Know how to listen, and you will profit even from those who talk badly" -- Plutarch